nathancatania/glean-docs/docs/getting-started/people-data.md

 ### Verification

-The directory synchronization will start and over the next hour you will start to see your employee directory being populated.
-The synchronization is not immediate: Glean needs to crawl your people data first, and then index it so that it is useable in search.
+The People Data sync will start, and over the next hour, you will start to see your employee directory being populated.

+The synchronization is not immediate: Glean needs to crawl your people data first, and then index it so that it is useable in search. **This can take 2-3 hours to fully complete.**

 You can return to this page later to validate that your sync is working.

 ![glean-1700471123347-2x](people-data.assets/glean-1700471123347-2x.webp)

 ???
 Danger "Having issues?"
     If you do not see people data start to show up within a few hours, this typically points to a permissions issue: Ensure that you have provided Glean with the correct permissions within your IdP when you configured SSO.

     For example, for Azure AD, it is critical to have `Directory.Read.All` and `User.Read.All` as **Application permissions** NOT Delegated Permissions.

     If your issues persist, please contact Glean support.

 ## Manual Upload (.csv)